 - Securing services that meet the needs of the local population.

 Clinical focus and adding value

 - It is essential to fully engage all health professionals.
 Effective services must have the full participation of the healthcare professionals who deliver them.
 Setting some early 'easy wins' can help to engage colleagues and patients and therefore build confidence in the process.

-- The setting of priorities must be based on local health needs, the use and performance of each service, and patient outcomes.
+- The setting of priorities must be based on local health needs, on the use and performance of each service and on patient outcomes.